Hire full-time talent anywhere with EOR

 • jobsDB.com

-This Thai job board, by international job site congomerate, SEEK, is one of the largest online job boards across China and Southeast Asia including Thailand.
-In Thailand in particular, it is the most popular online job resource.
+By SEEK is one of the largest online job boards across China and Southeast Asia including Thailand.
+In Thailand in particular, it is the most popular online job resource that allows employers to post job roles to find prospective employees. jobsDB have head offices in Hong Kong, Bangkok, and Singapore.

 • jobthai.com

-Indeed is the world’s largest online job site, and also a popular site to recruit top talent in Thailand.
+The world’s largest online job site, which is also a popular site to recruit top talent in Thailand.

 The interviewing process in Thailand follows structures commonly seen across other developed nations.
-This can include online interviews, phone interviews or face-to-face interviews.
-Whatever the method, interviews should be well-structured and any information that a candidate is required to know should be indicated prior.
+This can be online interviews, phone interviews or face to face interviews.
+Whatever the method, interviews should be well structured and any information that a candidate is required to know should be indicated prior.
 For competitive positions in large companies, the inclusion of psychometric testing or an assignment that is relevant to the role is becoming common.

-When Thai people interview, they are inherently polite so Thai candidates will not talk over or interrupt an interviewer.
-This means that questions should be open and direct: It is also important to give candidates enough time to answer.
+When Thai interview, they are inherently polite so Thai candidates will not talk over or interrupt an interviewer, so questions must be open and direct.
+It is also important to give candidates enough time to answer.
 Due to the importance of social status which is judged by how a person dresses and acts, it is common for Thai candidates to dress formally and take interviews very seriously.

 Can I ask the candidate’s previous salary in Thailand?

 There are no specific laws in Thailand that regulate if you can ask a candidate about their previous salary.
-There are also no explicit laws that mandate for a candidate to answer this question if asked.
+There are also no explicit laws that mandate for a candidate to answering this question if asked.
+There is a range of anti-discrimination laws that protect prospective employees from being discriminated against for a role based on race, age, nationality, religion, sex, disability or political orientation.
+This means throughout the recruitment process, there should be limited questions related to any of these areas.

 What is the typical salary increase at a new job in Thailand?